Scientific Papers

 At Andes, we believe that true impact and scalability are built on a foundation of rigorous science and collaboration.
 Our approach to microbial carbon dioxide mineralization (MCM) for carbon dioxide removal (CDR) is backed by years of research, from controlled laboratory settings to large-scale field trials.

-Below, you will find our latest peer-reviewed findings that validate our technology and methodology for carbon dioxide removal.
+Below, you will find our latest publications that validate our technology and methodology for carbon dioxide removal.

 This manuscript has been submitted for peer review.